 One day, I bought a set of 23mm-wide Derby rims for my gravel bike and never looked back.
-Wide is the way to go!
+I'm here to tell you that wide is the way to go!
+Plus, I've got some experts from ENVE, Stan's, and Industry Nine to back me up on this.
+Read on to learn more.

 First things first, what are we talking about when we say "rim width?"
-For our purposes, we’re specifically interested in internal rim width.
+For our purposes, we’re specifically interested in inner rim width.
 This measures the internal distance between the rim walls.
-Most wheel manufacturers will list the internal width specs of their rims.
+Most wheel manufacturers will list the inner width specs of their rims.
 (You don't usually worry about external width, unless you're concerned about aerodynamics in road wheels.)

 You may have heard all the marketing hype about why you need to be riding wider rims.
 But I was interested in going a bit deeper and learning what has driven manufacturers to keep going wider and wider.
 I tracked down a few wheel experts — Jake Pantone of ENVE, James Malta of Stan’s NoTubes, and Jacob McGahey of Industry Nine — to get their take on why wider is better.